NicoleFaye/WindowsWindowManager/README.md

 # WindowsWindowManager
-Library For Managing Windows in the Windows envirorment
+Library For Managing windows in the Windows envirorment

 This is just a personal project for more intuitive methods than pure pinvoke